Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 • The resolution the individual pursues (i.e. reimbursement, loan modification, or compensation).

-There are a few ways to officially lodge your grievance with the Financial Ombudsman once you have prepared your case:
+There are a few methods for officially filing your complaint with the Financial Ombudsman, after you are ready with the details of your case:

 • Online Submission: The quickest route is uploading your filled-out form as well as any extra documentation online through the FOS website portal.